 Whether you’re a one-person show or a small business with multiple plumbers available to take service calls, chances are you’re not the only game in town.
 You have to stand out from the crowd in a competitive market.
 Online marketing gives you multiple opportunities to do just that.

-From local SEO to social media marketing and everything in between, you can choose digital marketing strategies based on your available resources.
+From local SEO to social media marketing and everything in between, you can choose digital marketing strategies based on your available resources to beef up your online presence.
 If you don’t have the time to record a series of how-to videos for a YouTube channel dedicated to plumbing maintenance, that’s fine.
 You may want to run pay-per-click advertising instead.

 Advertise Your Plumbing Business With These 11 Plumbing Marketing Ideas

 Take a look at these 11 plumbing marketing ideas to get you started.
-Even if you’re a brand new business, you can take advantage of these tactics to compete with well-established companies.
+Even if you’re a brand new business, you can take advantage of these tactics to compete with well-established plumbing companies and get the most out of your marketing efforts.

 1. Build a Search Engine Optimized Website